 No, no. Don’t leave!
 Hear me out.
-A little bit of decluttering and organising can set you up for next year, give you a shiny, clean slate and help make accessing information next time you need it a lot less frustrating.
+A little bit of decluttering and organising can set you up for next trimester, give you a shiny, clean slate and help make accessing information next time you need it a lot less frustrating.

 If you have files, folders and documents scattered all over the place, then your mind is probably mirroring that.
 Also, the human short-term memory is pretty garbage, so it’s quite easy to lose that cool reference forever, leaving it to just rattle around in the bowels of your hard-drive.

 In short, sacrificing a little bit of your time in the break can save you a lot of future time and frustration.
 Think of this as a debrief, squaring away and tying loose ends to help you clear your mind and increase your productivity for next time around.

 Don’t attempt this in one sitting.
 Put some time aside during the week, 15 minutes here and there is enough.